BlockchainCommons/zmigrate/docs/attachments.md

 ```
 [example of attaching data file]
 ```
-The biggest challenge here may actually be converting the data file into a serialiazable format.
+The biggest challenge here may actually be converting the data file into a serializable format.
 Though this will be trivial for a flat file, database driven wallets will likely need to dump a number of tables in a way that is meaningfully readable.